 With that in mind, we only considered estate agent fees that are inclusive of floorplans, photography and listings on the major property search websites.

 Most of the internet-based estate agents didn’t include assisted viewings in their standard prices.
 The average cost for this additional service was £350 and up to £500 in London.

-Assisted viewings were included in all the prices given to us by traditional estate agents.
+Assisted viewings were included in all the prices given to us by traditional estate agents – hence the higher fees.

 No-Sale-No-Fee or Fixed Fee?

 Traditional estate agents usually offer a no-sale-no-fee agreement.
 Internet-based firms typically charge a fixed, albeit lower fee, regardless of whether the property sells or not.

 Out of every 10 homes that an estate agent puts up for sale, up to 7 won’t sell.

 But the estate agent still incurs costs for those properties; listings on property search websites, floorplans, professional photography, assisted visits, advice and much more.

 A no-win-no-fee agreement protects you should you decide to pull out of the sale.
 However, if a sale does go through, you’re essentially paying extra to cover the costs incurred by the estate agent for all those homes they didn’t sell.